top of page

 1. Paws N Play

 Based on the outskirts of Nantwich nearby to Snugburys, Paws N Play is set back from the A51 and has great space to drive your car in through the gates!
-Paws N Play has quickly become one of our favourite secure walking destinations as it is just an 8 minute drive from the Town Centre and has incredible secure fencing all the way around.
+Paws N Play has quickly become one of our favourite secure walking destinations as it is just an 8 minute drive from the Town Centre and has secure fencing all the way around the perimeter.
 Inside the park is a variety of dog agility equipment which the dogs love to play on, as well as a shelter for us humans when the weather is typically British!
 Next to the entrance is a water station with spare bottles filled with fresh water each day, spare wellies and rain coats, as well as a big selection of communal toys for the dogs to enjoy.
 For dogs like Gus the Patterjack who's recall isn't always reliable, being able to spend off-lead time playing with his sister Darcey the Yorkiepoo is invaluable and allows him to just be a dog!

 Visit their website to book: https://pawsnplay.uk/